 At Dubiz, we understand the complexities & challenges of establishing a business in UAE’s evolving landscape.
 Our suite of expert business setup services is specially designed to support your venture at every stage, from inception to expansion.

-How to start a business in Dubai
+start a business in dubai

 Dubai’s welcoming atmosphere and strategic location make it a prime business destination.
 Benefits of starting a business in Dubai include:

-• Vibrant and growing economy
+Vibrant and growing economy:

-• Thriving business communities
+Thriving business communities:

-• Strategic location for trade
+Strategic location for trade:

-How to start a business in Dubai: Step-by-step guide
+How to open a company in Dubai?

 To start a business in Dubai, follow these steps:

-1. Choose your business activity:
+Step 1 – Choose your business activity:

 Start by selecting the business activities you wish to pursue.
 The nature of these activities will determine the type of license you will require.
-UAE trade licenses are of 6 types: occupational, tourism, industrial, commercial, agricultural, and professional.
+UAE trade licenses are broadly of 6 types: occupational, tourism, industrial, commercial, agricultural, and professional.
 Dubai offers a range of sectors to consider, including finance, education, retail, hospitality, and media.

-2. Choose the right economic zone:
+Step 2 – Choose the right economic zone:

 The Emirates offers three jurisdictions: mainland, free zone and offshore.
 Each economic zone has its own set of laws and regulations regarding business setup and permitted activities.
 The type of jurisdiction that you choose will depend on your business needs, activities chosen, license needed, etc.